 For instance, the funeral ceremony may be held in a church, a crematorium chapel or at the graveside, depending on the wishes and traditions of the family.

 For many people, it may seem only natural to be buried in their homelands, which does entail costs but is entirely possible.
 Authorized funeral directors have efficient transport organizations for transportation abroad.
-There are two main types of interment in Sweden:

 1. Burial, which means that the coffin and the deceased person are buried in a cemetery.